theresamaier/2022ws_do_tm/Blog_content.md

  ### <span style="color:red">**S**</span>ocial Technologies
 Social technologies create horizontal interactions in vertically organized companies.
 They foster the speed of decision cycles, learning, and are able to stabilize the team during rapid growth.
 Social technologies are composed of seven key elements: Social objects, activity streams, task management, file sharing, telepresence, virtual worlds, and emotional awareness.
 When implemented, these elements create transparency and connectedness, and most importantly, reduce an organization's information latency.
 According to Priestleys equation, a social business requires an interplay of connection, engagement, trust and transparency.
 J.P.
 Rangaswami sees shortening the time between acquiring (and processing) information and making decisions, shifting from the need to look up information to the flow of information through your perceptions, and using community to develop ideas as three main goals of social technologies.

+SCALE and IDEAS elements are self-reinforcing and integrative.

+Ismail, Salim; Malone, Michael S.; van Geest, Yuri.
+Exponential Organizations: Why new organizations are ten times better, faster, and cheaper than yours (and what to do about it) (p.
+109).
+Diversion Books.
+Kindle Edition.

 ## Exponential Organizations